 Plain yellow round necked tee-shirt (available from the PTA)

 All children must have a named PE bag for their kit.

 All items of clothing must be named.
 A lost property box is retained in the main entrance.
 At the end of each half term, all unclaimed clothing is disposed of.

 Jewellery and other fashion accessories may NOT be worn apart from plain studs which need to be removed or taped over for PE.

 The PTA has a supply of book bags with the school logo, which are useful for keeping books in good order and carrying them between home and school.

-For details of term dates and holidays please contact the school office, look at our regular UPDATE newsletter or check our DIARY DATES tab on this website or call the school office.
+For details of term dates and holidays please see our DIARY DATES tab on this website or call the school office.

 CONTACTING THE SCHOOL

 Please make all initial enquiries and appointments with Mrs Alison Quick, the school’s Office Manager.